ratedcrypto/graphql-with-prisma/README.md

 `$ docker-compose --env-file ./config/dev.env up`

-## To deploy datamode using prisma
+## To deploy datamodel using prisma

 `$ npm run prisma-deploy`
 or